cfeliciano7792/Park-Explorer/README.md

 - **React**: Built using React, a JavaScript library for building user interfaces.
 - **National Park Service API**: Leveraged the National Park Service API to fetch data about the national parks.
-- **Bootstrap**: Styled with Bootstrap for a clean and responsive design.

 ## Installation